Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 What is the highest impact action we can take as individuals to help the environment?

-By choosing governments that work on legislation and enable us to live in sustainable infrastructure.
+By choosing governments that work on legislation and enable us to live in a sustainable infrastructure.
 We need efforts that are on scale with the moon landing, Marshall Plan, war effort, Corona Operation Lightspeed, we need carbon taxes and transparency as consumers to understand our real footprint and how to reach zero.
-A lot of people want to live sustainably but are often locked inside systems that are unsustainable.
+A lot of people want to live sustainably, but are often locked inside systems that are unsustainable.
 We can eat less meat, waste less food,, use things better, and transform all energy systems.
-This is a huge task, and some of the biggest things, not in the hands of individuals or individual nations.
+This is a huge task, and some of the biggest things are not in the hands of individuals or individual nations.

 Cruise to Iceland on an airship for slower and deeper traveling